-28. Several countries have adopted legislation regulating artificial reefs, including anti-dumping provisions as the reefs may become dumping grounds for polluted or unsuitable materials.
-These regulations could be included in environmental and marine protection laws.
-Considerations may be given to possible impacts on ecosystem functioning when using artificial reefs.
+28. Several countries have adopted legislation regulating artificial reefs, including anti-dumping provisions, as the reefs could become dumping grounds for polluted or unsuitable materials.
+Such regulations could be included in environmental and marine protection laws.
+Consideration could also be given to the possible impact of artificial reefs on ecosystem functioning.